Itvisors/mendix-NativeOrientationWidget/README.md

 You can check the test app in the GitHub repo.

-The maximum size class can be used if your content is scrollable, like a listview or a scroll container.
+The maximum size class can be used if your content is scrollable, like a scroll container.
 Without the maximum size option, no content could be shown at all or scrolling may not work properly.

+Listviews don't work well inside this widget.
+Use this widget inside the listview to show listview item content depending on device rotation rather than separate listviews for each orientation.

 ## Styling